-Bicycle commuting in Washington has increased over 75% in the last ten years.
-More people are choosing to avoid the hassels of traffic congestion by biking to work and even doing their after work shopping and errands by bicycle.
+Bicycle commuting in Washington has increased by over 75% in the last ten years.
+More people are choosing to avoid the hassles of traffic congestion by biking to work and even doing their after work shopping and errands by bicycle.
 They are also working exercise into their transportation time.

 - Bicycle Size - Make sure your bicycle is the right size for you and is properly adjusted.
 If you are in the market for a new bicycle, check out the hybrids and mountain bikes.
 Some commuters prefer the fatter tires and upright position for riding in traffic.

 - Bicycle Helmets - Wear a bicycle helmet every time you ride.
-Head injuries cause 75% of bicyclist deaths.
-Recent studies indicate that wearing a bicycle helmet can reduce your risk of a head Injury by 85%.
-Bike helmet requirements by county.
+Head injuries account for 75% of bicyclist deaths.
+Recent studies indicate that wearing a bicycle helmet can reduce your risk of head injuries.
+Bike helmet requirements by jurisdiction.

 - Bicycle Racks - A rack over the rear wheel is essential for carrying items such as clothes, briefcases, books, etc. Panniers that attach to the racks are available in a variety of sizes and shapes.